googleapis/google-cloud-ruby/google-cloud-translate/MIGRATING.md

 Note that most users will use the `Google::Cloud::Translate.translation_service` factory method to create instances of the client object, so you may not need to reference the actual class directly.
 See [Creating Clients](#creating-clients).
-The V2 client classes have not been renamed.

 In older releases, the V3 credentials object was of class `Google::Cloud::Translate::V3::Credentials`.
 In the 3.0 release, the credentials object is of class `Google::Cloud::Translate::V3::TranslationService::Credentials`.
 Again, most users will not need to reference this class directly.

-The V2 credentials class has not been renamed.
+The V2 classes have not been renamed.